Growing ‘pig butchering’ scam costing victims billions

 “Pig butchering” or “pig slaughtering” is a crypto scam in which victims are enticed to put money into an account, essentially fattening that account up, before disappearing with large amounts of cryptocurrency.

-Austin Police Department in Austin, Texas, recently highlighted the growing scam and what you should look for so you don’t become a victim.
+Austin Police Department in Austin, Texas, recently highlighted the nationally-growing scam and what you should look for so you don’t become a victim.

 “The scammer works to make an emotional relationship with their victim with the end goal of persuading the victim to invest cryptocurrency into a fictitious website controlled by the scammer,” an APD detective told KXAN News.